 Dental problems include dental cavities, gum diseases (such as gingivitis and periodontitis), canker sores (aphthous stomatitis), mucositis, fungal infections, oral leukoplakia, and oral cancer.
 The most common oral health problems are cavities and gum disease (including gingivitis and periodontitis).

 Most adults show signs of gum disease during their lifetime.
-Gum disease affects about 14% of adults aged 45-54 years.
+According to the Centers for Disease Control (CDC), gum disease affects about 14% of adults aged 45-54 years.

 Signs and symptoms of soft tissue diseases such as cold sores are common in adults and affect about 19% of those aged 25-44 years.